sr-bioin/scRNA_Seq/README.md

 **a).
 Seurat integration**

-Seurat v5 offers a streamlined approach to data integration, primarily in low-dimensional space.
-Seurat v5 is now properly aligned under the "Seurat integration" heading.
+Seurat v5 offers a streamlined approach to data integration, primarily through the IntegrateLayers function, which performs integration
+    in a low-dimensional space.Before integration, the data first has to be split into individual samples (i.e. a separate count matrix for each sample).
+Next each sample is normalized using SCTransform, and then PCA is performed to reduce the dimensionality of the expression data